WayneDW/More-than-Algorithms/README.md

 2
 3
 ```

-#### Generators
-Generators are iterators, but you can only iterate over them once.
+Generators: iterators, but you can only iterate over them once.
 It's because they do not store all the values in memory, they generate the values on the fly:
 ```python
 >>> mygenerator = (x*x for x in range(3))
 >>> for i in mygenerator: